Selecting Nonprofit Software: Technology Comes Last

 Major software implementations, that have a significant impact on how an organization functions, are too often entered into without adequate consideration of all the elements that contribute to success.

 The plain fact of the matter: if you get everything right upstream of the actual technology, selecting and implementing the right software becomes far easier.
 The actual process of selecting software—writing and circulating an RFP, reviewing vendor proposals, sitting through demos, and making a decision—isn’t rocket science.
-It is everything that comes before—the assessment of leadership, operations, process, and data—that makes the difference in whether or not your organization achieves success.
+It is everything that comes before—the assessment of leadership, operations, process, and data—that makes the difference in whether or not your organization achieves success in selecting nonprofit software technology.